-Do you want to learn how to share your Google Analytics reports with others?
-Sharing solid data is a great way to gain the trust of customers, clients, team members, and potential business partners.
+Do you want to share your Google Analytics reports with others?
+There are many situations where you might need to share analytics data with clients, team members, or other business partners.

-In this article, we’ll show you how to share your Google Analytics reports with others without having to give permission to your Analytics account.
+In this article, we’ll show you how to share your Google Analytics reports with others without providing access to your Analytics account.
 Trust us: it’s super easy!

 How to Share Google Analytics Reports

-To easily share your reports without having to worry about giving access to your Analytics account, here are some simple ways you can try.
+To easily share reports without giving access to your Google Analytics account, try these methods.

 The report is simple to read and understand.
-It helps you keep an eye on how is your website performing, so you can make data-driven decisions.
+It helps you and your clients to have a common reference point when discussing website performance.

-To view them, go to your WordPress dashboard and then navigate to Insights » Settings » Advanced.
+To set up automated email reports, go to your WordPress dashboard and then navigate to Insights » Settings » Advanced.
 Now scroll to Email Summaries.

 2. Export Your Google Analytics Reports as PDFs

-If you’re using MonsterInsights on your website, then you can easily download any report as a PDF file and share it with whoever you want.
+If you’re using MonsterInsights on your website, then you can easily download any site analytics report as a PDF file and share it with whoever you want.

-But all that has changed with the Export PDF Report option, which you’ll see at the top of all your MonsterInsights reports.
+You’ll find the Export PDF Report option at the top of all your MonsterInsights reports.
 Simply click on the button to download a report that you can share by email, in a shared storage location, or by other methods.

-3. Give Permission to View Google Analytics Reports
+3. Configure User Permissions to View Analytics Reports

 Just go to Insights » Settings » Advanced and then navigate to Permissions.
-Here you can see which user roles can view reports, save settings, and which roles are excluded from tracking.
+Here you can see which user roles are permitted to view reports and save settings.

-If you want to learn more about user roles and permissions, read our guide on how to grant access to your account and share Google Analytics reports.
+If you want to learn more about user roles and permissions, read our guide on how to share access to your Google Analytics account and reports.

 4. Share Google Analytics Reports in Other File Formats